saralsms/sdk-for-php/README.md

 use SaralSMS\Client;

-// Instantiate an Amazon S3 client.
+// instantiate a SaralSMS client.
 $client = new Client(array(
     'token' => 'f9c6......55c1',
     'is_sandbox'  => true // if you are testing